quarto-dev/quarto-web/docs/getting-started/installation.md

 ### TeX

-If you expect to use Quarto to create PDFs, you will want to install a recent distribution of TeX.
+If you expect to use Quarto to create PDFs, you will need to install a recent distribution of TeX.
 While you can employ whatever toolchain you like for LaTeX compilation, we strongly recommend the use of [TinyTeX](https://yihui.org/tinytex/), which is a distribution of [TeX Live](https://tug.org/texlive/) that provides a reasonably sized initial download (\~100 MB) that includes the 200 or so most commonly used TeX packages for Pandoc documents.

 To install TinyTeX, use the following command: